 9. Use one venue for the ceremony and reception

 Booking a single venue for both the joining and the reception will help you save money for your wedding.
-This is worth considering now that the cost of wedding venues is on the rise.
+This is worth considering now that the cost of wedding venues is rising.

 Find out more clever ways to save money on your wedding.

-Planning your big day would require a lot of creativity, resourcefulness, and defined needs to make it one of your happiest days indeed.
+Planning your big day would require a lot of creativity, resourcefulness, and defined needs to make it one of your happiest days.